4ZerosApps/LightPainting/README.md

 LightPainting coded with Processing 2.0.2

-This sketch is for educationnal use.
+This sketch is for educational use.
 I want to compare different ways to produce LightPainting (Digital camera with long expose time VS Digital webcam and programming)